How to choose plants for a high street shop front

 The owner said he loved the arrangement and was a definite, beards and crazy hair do’s for sure.

-The Ottoman Grooming Lounge is a Turkish barber shop located at the top of Amersham high street.
+The Ottoman Grooming Lounge is a Turkish barbershop located at the top of Amersham high street.
 Over the years, they have also expanded to neighbouring towns Gerrards Cross and Beaconsfield.
-We believe they offer the best service in Amersham as well as the best complementary coffee.
+We believe they offer the best service in Amersham as well as the best complimentary coffee.
 Even if you don’t require their services at least you can admire the planting while passing.